belle2/basf2/online_book/prerequisites/python.rst

 crashes, you will have to restart it.

 .. admonition:: Exercise
-  :class: exercise stacked
+  :class: exercise

   Examine the ``Cell`` and ``Kernel`` drop down menus to see what options you have available.

 It is also useful to be able to access help or extra information about the tools you will be using.
 In particular you will often want to check information about a python object you are using.
 The definition of a python object includes commands, packages, modules, classes, types... basically anything that has a description called a *docstring*).
 There are multiple ways to access this information, including what is already discussed  in :ref:`_onlinebook_basf2_introduction`.
 For jupyter notebooks, a great interactive way to access the information (docstring) is by putting your cursor on the object in question and pressing ``Shift + Tab``.

 In addition to the ``Shift + Tab`` option, you can also run a cell with your object in question, with a question mark!
 For example, if our object in question is ``matplotlib`` we can type:

 .. code:: ipython3